ortus-docs/commandbox-docs/developing/interceptors/core/server_lifecycle.md

   * `name` - The name of the server
   * `webroot` - The path to the web root
   * `serverConfigFile` - The path to the server.json file (may not exist)
+  * `trayEnable` - If tray menu is enabled
+  * `customServerFolder` - Where the server's log files live.
+May be the same as `serverHomeDirectory`
   * `debug` - Whether  to start Runwar in debug mode
+  * `trace` - Whether  to start Runwar in trace mode
+  * `console` - Whether  to start server in console mode
   * `openbrowser` - Flag to open web browser upon start
   * `host` - The hostname to bind the server to
   * `port` - The HTTP port